wp-plugins/buddypress-who-clicked-at-my-profile/readme.txt

 1. screenshot-1.jpg

 == Changelog ==

+= 2.0 =
+* Included filter "buddypress_wcamp_quantity" that lets you control the number of visits that should be tracked for each user.
+To use this filter see readme.txt file

 = 1.9 =
 * increased number of shown profile visits to 15 (need some customization? change the value of the $numberOfVisitsShown variable insider buddypress-who-.clicked-at-my-profile.php for your needs)